How To Measure Yourself: Bust, Waist, Hips

 One of our favorite books, The Knitter’s Companion, can guide you in taking the rest of your measurements accurately.

-And check out our free, fabulous online calculator, the Knitting Daily Waist Shaping Calculator.
-Simply enter your measurements and the calculator will do the shaping math for you.
-If it’s your first time using the calculator, here’s how the measurement calculator works!
+And check out our free, fabulous online calculator, the Interweave’s knitting Waist Shaping Calculator.
+Simply enter your measurements and the calculator will do the shaping math for you!